7 Things That You Don’t Have to Explain To Anyone

 You decide how, when and with whom you want to live and have relationships.

 Whether you’re a man or a woman, you decide if you want to live alone, get married, or bring children into the world.
 This has to do with decisions that you make for yourself and no one else has the right to question these decisions.

 If they see that you’re suffering or that you’re unhappy, they can give counsel or advice.
 However, they don’t have the right to judge you or criticize you based on a difference of opinion.

 You have no reason to be forced to give an explanation as to your certain preferences or your opinion on marriage and children.

 In this area of your life, you’re again not required to provide details on your decision on how to make money.
 This includes whether you go to school for a certain subject or maintain a specific job despite your age.

-Even though you may have disappointed close family members or friends with a certain life choice, it’s a difficult decision to make, and in the eyes of many, it may be the wrong choice.
+Even though you may have disappointed close family members or friends with a certain life choice, it’s a difficult decision to make.
+In the eyes of many, it may even be a wrong choice.

 Due to these circumstances, it’s important that the decision comes from within you.

 You don’t owe an explanation to anyone regarding your religious ideals, whatever your beliefs may be.
 This includes the decision to be agnostic, atheist, or to not follow any organized religion in particular.

 They should accept your manner of viewing the world and should not doubt or question it.
 If they do so, it’s not your problem.